sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Display characters counter in Text Area controls with max length attribute.
 * Modifies the SHOWFIELD operation.
 * Fixes a minor issue in editable calculated fields.

-= 1.2.43 =

-* Modifies the forms builder appearance to improve the user experience.
-* Modifies the Stripe add-on to accept other payment methods than card only.